 There was a time when Chennai was simply a throughway to the south.
 Now, thanks to a steady rise in the number of cultural, shopping and dining hot spots – as well as a thriving arts and dance scene – Chennai is an exciting destination in its own right.

-A lot of people still know Chennai as Madras (its name during colonial times).
+A lot of people still know Chennai as Madras (its former name during colonial times).
 India’s fourth largest city is also one of its fastest growing.
-It's a cosmopolitan place that's welcoming to visitors, which means that you can find your way around easily, whether you're visiting Fort St. George, built by the British in 1644, or watching a Tamil film in one of the many cinemas.
-And while there are some laws in place to curb late-night socializing, various nightlife venues are popping up for those who want to unwind after dark.
+It's a cosmopolitan place that's welcoming to visitors, which means that you can find your way around easily, whether you're visiting Fort St George, built by the British in 1644, or watching a Tamil film in one of the many cinemas.
+And while there are some laws in place to curb late night socialising, various nightlife venues are popping up for those who want to unwind after dark.